-~ In the 1 st semester, complete 4 courses in 2 streams (2 courses per stream), plus Individual Topics 1 and an optional course (typically a course in a different stream.
+~ In the 1 st semester, complete 4 courses in 2 streams (2 courses per stream), plus Seminars and an optional course (typically a course in a different stream.
 This list of courses needs approval from the Programme Scientific Committee.
 Appoint the supervisor and co-supervisor if exists.
-The supervisor (and co-supervisor) must be appointed during the first year, being the 2 nd semester the recommended period for this appointment.
-First Year In the 2 nd semester, complete 4 courses in 2 streams (2 courses per stream), plus Individual Topics 2 and an optional course (typically a course in a different stream.
+The supervisor (and co-supervisor) must be appointed during the first year, being the 2^{nd} semester the recommended period for this appointment.
+First Year In the 2 nd semester, complete 4 courses in 2 streams (2 courses per stream), plus Individual Topics and an optional course (typically a course in a different stream.
 This list of courses needs approval from the Programme Scientific Committee.
 Arrange with the supervisor(s) the details of your written Thesis Research Plan that is to be defended in the oral exam.
 The Scientific Committee nominates the Supervising Committee Take the oral exam during the 2 nd year.
-Second Year At least two weeks in advance of the oral exam, notify, in writing, the Student Services Office of plans to complete the qualifying exam.
-Pass oral exam Based on a positive evaluation of your academic record in the courses and in the oral exam, the Scientific Committee can issue the definitive registration as a Doctoral Candidate Check with the Graduate Office to see if all graduation requirements, including appropriate course credits, will be satisfied.
-Give the supervisor(s) and Graduate Office 10 copies of the dissertation in a provisional version.
+At least two weeks in advance of the oral exam, notify, in writing, the Student Services Office of plans to complete the qualifying exam.
+Second Year Pass oral exam Based on a positive evaluation of your academic record in the courses and in the oral exam, the Scientific Committee can issue the definitive registration as a Doctoral Candidate Check with the Graduate Office to see if all graduation requirements, including appropriate course credits, will be satisfied.
+Semester Before Graduation Give the supervisor(s) and Graduate Office 8 copies of the dissertation.
 The Dissertation will be evaluated by an Examination Committee who will decide if it can be defended as is or if it needs any change.
 In this last case it needs a second re-submission.
-After the Final Examination correct the Dissertation following the recommendations of the Examination Committee and organize the document according to the defined rules for thesis organization Submit the signed, original copy of the dissertation to the Editorial Office of the Graduate School.
-Submit a copy to the Student Services Office.